gmdelc66/primalitytest/README.md

 ** UPDATE JUNE 15th 2020 **

 I added a factoring easter egg.
-As far as i know only fuzzy factor can factor that (N) number in about 60 seconds, but you'll be able to in just nano seconds once you decode it's secret cipher by running the algorithm.
+As far as i know only fuzzy factor can factor that (N) number (from secretmessage.py, which I built for this demonstration purposes) in about 60 seconds, but you'll be able to in just nano seconds once you decode it's secret cipher by running the algorithm.
 It's cipher is a  message about factoring and security.
-Have fun running it and ponder what it means about it's security!
+Have fun running it and ponder what it means about it's security!I hope you enjoy this easter egg, This is the kind of stuff that i would expect to see in coding contests so i thought i'd share it here.
 To run, use: python3 secretmessage.py

 ** UPDATE JUNE 14th 2020 **